netzer-git/FamilyTrader/README.md

 - money - the amount of available money the bot has at this point.
 - value - current stock value.
 - price - price suggested for this offer.
 - metadata - a dictionary of multiple available values the game gives as metadata.
-Where the "current_day" key is changing daily and the "last_day" key will be the last day of the game.
+Where the "current_day" value changes daily and the "last_day" value will be the last day of the game.

 Returning False will pass on the current offer, returning True will buy you the stocks, but only if you have enough money at this point.

-#### sell_stocks(money: int, stocks: int, value: int, time: [int, int]) -> int
+#### sell_stocks(money: int, stocks: int, value: int, metadata: dict(string: any)) -> int

 This function gets the current data of the bot and should decide how many (can be 0) stocks to sell at the current stock value.